vatpac-technology/sops/docs/terminal/canberra.md

 </figure>

 ## Flow
+### Local Knowledge
+- By Day VMC, aircraft from the NE can be issued the BUNGO/LEECE Victor STAR to reduce track miles
+- In lieu of a STAR, non-jet aircraft may be processed direct to the IAF of the RNP RWY 30 to reduce track miles

+### Flow Tables
 The tables below give an estimated time **in minutes** from the **Feeder Fix** to the **Threshold**.

 === "Jets"